gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ## FAQ

-### What are GitLens+ features?

-Initially, in GitLens 12 we introduced new GitLens+ features that include Worktrees and Visual File History.
-Later we added the Commit Graph, see above all the additions we have made, with more to come!

-### What is GitLens+?

-GitLens+ is a set of exciting new visualization and code collaboration capabilities designed to help devs code faster and more efficiently solo or as a team.
-These additional features can be used indefinitely with public repositories for any user without or with a GitLens account.
-You’ll also be able to test drive GitLens+ features with private repos as part of your automatic 7-day free trial of GitLens+ Pro.

 ### Is GitLens still free?

 Yes, GitLens is free.
 All core features will continue to be free without an account.
 In fact, we’re still adding many core features to GitLens.
-GitLens+ features are purely additive and provide a richer, more powerful experience.
+GitLens Pro features are purely additive and provide a richer, more powerful experience.

-### Is GitLens+ free?
+### Are GitLens Pro features free?

-GitLens+ requires a paid license when working with private repoistories.
+GitLens Pro features requires a paid license when working with private repoistories.
 For local and public repositories it is free.
 To summarize:

 + GitLens is **free**, no account required, and can be used on any local repository.
-+ GitLens+ features on local & public repositories are also **free**.
++ GitLens Pro features on local & public repositories are also **free**.
-+ GitLens+ features on private repositories require a Pro plan (or greater), view pricing [here](https://www.gitkraken.com/gitlens/pricing).
++ GitLens Pro features on private repositories require a Pro plan (or greater), view pricing [here](https://www.gitkraken.com/gitlens/pricing).